iso4free/spedit/README.md

    Vadim Vitomsky
    iso4free@gmail.com

-Feel free to contact me if you have commercial compression requirements or interesting job offers.
+Feel free to contact me if you have commercial offers or interesting job offers.

 HISTORY
 =======